Eoinocal/Halite/branch_0_3_1/Readme.txt

  - from v 0.3 to 0.3.0.2:
    Mainly a bugfix release.
-   1) Fixed a bug with Tray Icon rmeaining after window was restored.
+   1) Fixed a bug with Tray Icon remaining after window was restored.
    2) Torrent Connection and Transfer setting mapped to incorrect editbox.
    3) Subtle bug where some settings didn't register straight away.

  - from v 0.2.9 to 0.3: